Sultanate of Sulu: Islamization and establishment

-Around this time, a notable Arab judge and religious scholar named Karim ul-Makhdum from Mecca arrived in Malacca.
-He preached Islam to the people, and thus many citizens, including the ruler of Malacca, converted to Islam.
-The Sulu leader Paduka Pahala and his sons moved to China, where he died, and Chinese Muslims brought up his sons in Dezhou, where their descendants live and have the surnames An and Wen.
-In 1380 AD, Karim ul-Makhdum arrived in Simunul island from Malacca, again with Arab traders.
-Apart from being a scholar, he operated as a trader; some see him as a Sufi missionary originating from Mecca.
-He preached Islam in the area, and was thus accepted by the core Muslim community.
-He was the second person who preached Islam in the area, following Tuan Mashā′ikha.
-To facilitate easy conversion of nonbelievers, he established a mosque in Tubig-Indagan, Simunul, which became the first Islamic temple to be constructed in the area, as well as the first in the Philippines.
-This later became known as Sheik Karimal Makdum Mosque.
+Around this time, a notable Arab judge, Sunni Sufi and religious scholar Karim ul-Makhdum from Mecca arrived in Malacca.
+He preached Islam, particularly the Ash'ari Aqeeda and Shafi'i Madh'hab as well as the Qadiriyya Tariqa, and many citizens, including the ruler of Malacca, converted to Islam.
+Sulu leader Paduka Pahala and his sons moved to China, where he died.
+Chinese Muslims brought up his sons in Dezhou, where their descendants live and have the surnames An and Wen.
+In 1380 CE, Karim ul-Makhdum arrived in Simunul island from Malacca, again with Arab traders.
+Apart from being a scholar, he operated as a trader; some see him as a Sufi missionary from Mecca.
+He preached Islam, and was accepted by the core Muslim community.
+He was the second person to preach Islam in the area, after Tuan Mashā′ikha.
+To facilitate conversion of nonbelievers, he established a mosque in Tubig-Indagan, Simunul, the first Islamic temple to be constructed in the area, or in the Philippines.
+This later became known as the Sheik Karimal Makdum Mosque.
 He died in Sulu, although the exact location of his grave is unknown.
 In Buansa, he was known as Tuan Sharif Awliyā.
-On his alleged grave in Bud Agad, Jolo, an inscription was written as "Mohadum Aminullah Al-Nikad".
+On his alleged grave in Bud Agad, Jolo, an inscription reads "Mohadum Aminullah Al-Nikad".
 In Lugus, he is referred to as Abdurrahman.
 In Sibutu, he is known by his name.

-The different of beliefs on his grave locations came about due to the fact that Karim ul-Makhdum travelled to several islands in the Sulu Sea to preach Islam.
+The differing beliefs about his grave's location came about because the Qadiri Shaykh Karim ul-Makhdum travelled to several islands in the Sulu Sea to preach Islam.
 In many places in the archipelago, he was beloved.
 It is said that the people of Tapul built a mosque honouring him and that they claim descent from Karim ul-Makhdum.
-Thus, the success of Karim ul-Makhdum of spreading Islam in Sulu threw a new light in Islamic history in the Philippines.
-The customs, beliefs and political laws of the people changed and customised to adopt the Islamic tradition.
+The customs, beliefs and political laws of the people changed and adapted to adopt the Islamic tradition.